Last finalist to lead NUMC drops out

 A search for the NUMC CEO conducted under former NuHealth board Chairman George Tsunis resulted in two finalists: Gupta and Thomas Stokes, a former chief fiscal officer under former Democratic County Executive Thomas Suozzi, who represents the 3rd congressional district.

-Nassau County Executive Laura Curran said last week that Stokes had withdrawn from the selection process.
+Nassau County Executive Laura Curran said last week Stokes had withdrawn from the selection process and that she planned to meet with Gupta.

 "Good job by the chairman," said Laricchiuta.
 He said Boutin, who was previously chairman of the emergency department, is "dedicated to the community and to the employees and the hospital.”